 - Age – Aging can cause your veins to lose elasticity, causing them to stretch.
-It also causes wear and tear on the valves in your veins that regulate blood flow.
+It also causes wear and tears on the valves in your veins that regulate blood flow.
 The wear causes the valves to allow blood to flow back into veins, collecting, instead of up to the heart.

 - Obesity – Being overweight puts added pressure on your veins.